 In the pre-pandemic era, consumers were gradually embracing a digital-first approach to their financial interactions.
 However, with the onset of the pandemic, this shift became more pronounced as consumers swiftly adopted a fully digital lifestyle.
 The COVID-19 mindset has reinforced the perception of convenience and advantages associated with digital-first practices.
 Unfortunately, this digital transition has also increased the vulnerability to fraud.

-In the physical world, financial scammers needed personal interaction and physical access to debit or credit cards.
+In the physical world, financial scammers needed personal interaction and physical access to debit, credit or prepaid cards.
 However, in the digital realm, this face-to-face interaction has completely disappeared.

 In the digital world, criminals no longer require physical possession of a card to engage in fraudulent activities.
 Instead, they employ various internet fraud techniques to compromise individuals' bank account credentials.
 Once inside, these criminals gradually assume control of the account, making changes to notifications, updating contact numbers, and eventually rendering the legitimate account holder powerless.
 Detecting such fraudulent activities poses significant challenges with traditional monitoring methods, making an AI-powered Transaction Monitoring solution indispensable.